-This plan was ratified by the board of management in (date) 5 th March 2019 It was reviewed on the 8 th of April 2025.
+This plan was ratified by the board of management in (date) 5 th March 2019 It was reviewed on 23 rd April 2024.
 Chairperson BoM (signature) Mrs. Catherine Byrne

 Communication

 This policy will be published on the school website.

 It will also be available in the principal's office in the ratified policies folder.
 The school will supply a hard copy on request.